aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 ### What are we launching today?

 We’re launching a new EKS module `aws-eksv2-alpha`.
-It's a rewrite of existing `aws-eks` module with some breaking changes based on community feedbacks.
+It's a rewrite of existing `aws-eks` module with some breaking changes to address pain points in `aws-eks` module.

 ### Why should I use this feature?

-The new EKS module provides faster deployment, less complexity, less cost and more features (e.g. isolated VPC and escape hatching).
+The new EKS module has following benefits:
+- faster deployment
+- option to not use custom resource
+- remove limitations on the previous EKS module (isolated VPC, 1 cluster limit per stack etc)

 ### What's the future plan for existing `aws-eks` module?